East Bay Bike Path

 - The path then passes through a heavily wooded corridor of the bikeway and Haines State Park, which has picnic facilities and access to the water.
 Along the way the path crosses Crescent View Avenue.
 Turning right off the bikeway will take you to Crescent Park and a historic 1895 Looff carousel.

-- Approaching County Road, you'll pass close to a commercial corridor with many opportunities for getting a bite to eat, including a large grocery store.
+- Approaching County Road, you'll pass close to a commercial corridor with many opportunities for food , including a large grocery store.

-- You'll enter Warren after the second bridge, and in a short distance cross over Market Street and Child Street.
-Nearby are many fine shops and restaurants in the Main Street area and near Warren's waterfront.
+- Shortly after picking up the path at the Crescent Street access point, you'll cross Market Street and Child Street in Warren.
+Nearby are many shops and restaurants in the Main Street area and near Warren's waterfront.

 - Continuing south, the path takes you toward Bristol and passes through less densely populated areas, with the occasional sweeping view of Narragansett Bay.
 Take a break and stroll along a long boardwalk built by the Audubon Society of Rhode Island, which leads to the water's edge.
 On the other side, a path leads up to the organization's environmental center.